decargroup/uwb_interface/README.md

 # Python Interface to the MRASL/DECAR UWB Modules

 This python package provides a basic API to UWB modules, allowing a user to initiate and collect ranging data between devices, as well as data transfer and broadcast capabilities between UWB devices.
+A 10-min introductory video on how to install and use this package can be found [here](https://drive.google.com/file/d/1dBpR-MVU6czhAfb76SBjOEdgTPCRo-Jp/view?usp=sharing).

 ## A simple example
 ```python